taxjarsam/taxjar-developers/source/integrations/guides/salesforce-commerce-cloud.md

 If you have decided to sync transaction data directly from Commerce Cloud into TaxJar, this can be done using a custom job included in the integration.
 This job is imported with the rest of the metadata.
 In order to use this job you will need to add the `int_taxjar` cartridge to the Business Manager cartridge path.
 This can be done by going to **Administration > Sites > Manage Sites** and then clicking on the **Manage the business manager site** link.
 Then simply append `:int_taxjar` to the end of the cartridge path.

 To enable the custom job, navigate to **Administration > Operations > Jobs** and select the **TaxJar Transaction Sync** job.
 Open the **Job Steps** tab and then under scope, configure the job for the sites you would like to sync transaction data from.
 When you are ready for the job to run, open the **Schedule and History** tab, configure the recurring schedule you would like the job to run on, and enable the job.
 Each time the job runs, it will query for all the orders that have been updated since the last run, determine if they need to be synced to TaxJar and then sync them.

+If you have additional questions on how to integrate TaxJar and Salesforce Commerce Cloud, please [contact](https://www.taxjar.com/contact/) our support team.